revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-63.Ken wants to know about exception handling in python how will you teach him to do it in object-oriented programming?
+63. Ken wants to know about exception handling in python how will you teach him to do it in object-oriented programming?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)